Gpapu886/TCMLLMComparison/README.md

 - Source project: https://ai.gitee.com/ljt365fir/SmartSage-ZYLLM-32B

 We did not construct a new clinical database from hospital records.
 Instead, we selected task-specific JSON files from the publicly released integrated resources and used them for controlled LoRA fine-tuning and evaluation.

+Users should check and follow the license and usage terms of the original SmartSage-ZYLLM-32B / 智医灵枢 resources before using, redistributing, or modifying any raw or derived data files.

 ## Task-composition experiment